markshapiro/graphql-db-projection/README.md

   },
 })
 ```
-requesting these fields will result in projection:
+requesting these fields in Graphql query will result in projection:
 ```
 {
   username: 1,
   firstName: 1,
   lastName: 1
+  // but not posts
 }
 ```
 and you can make posts projection using requested fields of posts (in user query) in their resolve method.